 It’s that time of year again: Halloween is about to leap out at us from the shadows.
 It’s time to carve pumpkins, don scary masks and costumes and trick-or-treat until those candy buckets are filled.

-But beyond pumpkin picking and trick-or-treating, there are other, shall we say, “less conventional” events taking place to celebrate this spooky season.
+But beyond pumpkin picking and trick-or-treating, there are other events taking place to celebrate this spooky season.

-Here we choose five great Halloween hauntings and happenings in Loudoun:
+Here we choose six great Halloween hauntings and happenings in Loudoun:

 Loudoun Museum's "Hauntings"

-Wittily subtitled, “Discover the Real Nightlife of Leesburg,” the Loudoun Museum’s 30th annual “Hauntings” tours take place on the evenings of October 22 and 23, with funds going to the museum.
+Wittily subtitled, “Discover the Real Nightlife of Leesburg,” the Loudoun Museum’s 31st annual “Hauntings” tours take place on the evenings of October 21 and 22, with funds going to the museum.
 The tours take attendees on a winding walk through the historic streets and alleyways of downtown Leesburg, guides telling stories of the homes and buildings en route, many said to be haunted by past inhabitants.
 Among the buildings on the tour: the Presbyterian Church, the Loudoun County Courthouse and the 1811-built Eliza House, named for Eliza Thompson, a woman who bravely fought a 13-year court battle for ownership of the home after her husband was killed in the Civil War.
 You will also visit Glenfiddich House (Harrison Hall), said to be haunted by the ghost of solider Colonel E. R. Burt who died here four days after being brought in with a gunshot wound.
-Tours take place every 20 minutes between 6 p.m. and 8:40 p.m. on Friday, and between 5:40 p.m. and 8:40 p.m. on Saturday.
-Tickets cost $30pp.
+Tours take place every 20 minutes between 5:40 p.m. and 8:40 p.m.

-There’s something about getting lost in a corn field that gives us the creeps.
-In keeping with the spooky spirit of the season why not take the family to a Loudoun corn maze and see how they handle it?
+Back by popular demand - there’s something about getting lost in a corn field that gives us the creeps.
+In keeping with the spooky spirit of the season why not take the family to a Loudoun corn maze.
 Great Country Farms in Bluemont has a winding 1.5-acre puzzle of a maze that takes about 30 minutes to work through.
 Tell your kids about the apple cider and donuts you’ll reward them with at the country market if they make their way out.
-For something even more challenging, head over to Harvest Gap Brewery in Hillsboro where the corn field you gaze out on from the back deck of the scenic farm ale house has been turned into a complex eight-acre maze with multiple passages, paths and enclosures.
-To see how challenging it is, check out an aerial view of it here: www.youtube.com/watch?v=ipqFXwiLwbI.
+For something even more challenging, head over to veteran-owned Harvest Gap Brewery in Hillsboro where the corn field has been turned into a complex corn maze that pays tribute to the Marines who raised the American Flag during the battle of Iwo Jima in 1945.
 After you’re through, relax at the brewery with a glass of delicious Holler House New England style IPA.
-The brewery offers great bar food, too and delectable South Mountain Creamery ice cream for the little ones.
+The brewery offers great bar food and delectable South Mountain Creamery ice cream for the little ones.

 Ghostly Craft Beverages